Warning to all parents who use a homemade baby formula recipe for their children instead of feeding them toxic, GMO laced commercial formula.

-DON’T tell a conventionally minded doctor about it else your baby might end up in foster care!
+DON’T tell a conventionally minded doctor it is made with raw milk else your baby might end up in foster care!

-This is the nightmare Alorah Gellerson of Brooklin, Maine is experiencing right now because she made the mistake of telling her doctor about the homemade goat milk formula she proudly and carefully makes for her healthy, happy, three-month old son Carson.
+This is the nightmare Alorah Gellerson of Brooklin, Maine is experiencing right now because she made the mistake of telling her doctor about the homemade goats milk formula she proudly and carefully makes for her healthy, happy, three-month-old son Carson.

 The Department of Health and Human Services (DHHS) quickly responded when the doctor reported Alorah and that’s when things got messy.

 The state came in and threatened to take Carson away and put him in foster care unless Alorah followed DHHS orders to go and have the baby examined by a doctor.
 Unbelievably, DHHS also mandated an overnight hospital stay and a switch back to store-bought GMO commercial formula.